psycopg/psycopg2/doc/src/connection.rst

         The method rolls back an eventual pending transaction and executes the PostgreSQL |RESET|_ and |SET SESSION AUTHORIZATION|__ to revert the session to the default values.
+A two-phase commit transaction prepared using `~connection.tpc_prepare()` will remain in the database available for recover.

         .. |RESET| replace:: :sql:`RESET`
         .. _RESET: http://www.postgresql.org/docs/9.0/static/sql-reset.html